meleyal/generative-music-with-javascript/docs/introduction.md

 It's also an experiment, in that the results are uncertain.
-We can fairly easily write a program to generate noise, and with a little work even something that sounds vaguely like music, but can we make something that approaches the qualities of "real" music?
+We can fairly easily write a program to generate noise, and with a little work even something that sounds vaguely like music, but can we, with just a web browser, JavaScript, and the Web Audio API, make something that approaches the qualities of "real" music?

+## Principles

 To help us focus, the book has a few guiding principles: